pcwii/usb-music/README.md

 1. Inserting a USB drive into your Mycroft device.
 Upon Inserting a USB Device Mycroft will scan the device for MP3 music and add it to a temporary library that you can play.
 2. Adding an SMB source will let you play music from that source.
 3. Adding a local path source will let you play music from that source.
+4. Supports the following music formats 'mp3', 'm4a', 'flac', 'wav', 'wma','aac'
 ## AutoPlay
 If AutoPlay is enabled in the websettings then the USB music will begin playing immediately when inserted.
 Unplugging the usb will automatically stop and unmount the USB device.